scalipsum/react-native-starter/README.md

 ## Production

-To build the project for production run `npm run build`.
+To build the project for production run `npm run build:ios`